-We first assign scores to rules for each format separately and combine and rank them later.
-Rules for different formats must be disjoint with respect to the given column.
-Combined rules are ranked by the highest total score.
-We use this section to describe how to assign scores to rules $r_f$ for one format.
+The iterative tree learning procedure results in multiple candidate $r_f$ for our target format.
+To choose a final rule we must assign a score and rank these candidates.
+We use this section to describe how to assign such a score to each candidate rule $r_f$.

-Rules can be ranked based on output features \cite{ranking_outputs} or rule features \cite{ranking_program_feats}.
-The proposed neural ranker combines information from both.
-Information about the rule is captured by handpicked features.
+Prior work has proposed ranking programs based on output features \cite{ranking_outputs} or rule features \cite{ranking_program_feats}.
+We build on these approaches and develop a neural ranker that combines information from both.
+Information about the rule is captured by handpicked features: depth of the rule in our grammar, number of arguments, mean length of arguments, percentage of column colored on execution, accuracy on clustered labels, predicate used, datatype and number of cells in the column.
 Information about the column data is captured by turning it into a sequence of words and using a pre-trained language model \cite{Devlin2019BERTPO} to obtain cell-level embeddings.
 These embeddings are augmented with information about the execution of the rule through cross-attention \cite{CrossAttn}.
-Both vectors of information are merged by concatenating them and learning weights that produce a single score.
+Both vectors of information are concatenated and passed to a linear layer with sigmoid activation to produce a single score.
 This score thus combines both syntactic (rule) and semantic (data and execution) information.
-For our task, using simple heuristics such as ``choose the shortest rule that matches user examples" does not necessarily work.
-For example, in Figure~\ref{fig1} the gold rule is longer than other candidates consistent with the user's examples.
-Figure~\ref{fig:architecture} shows an overview of our ranker, further detailed in the appendix.
+Figure~\ref{fig:architecture} shows an overview of our ranking architecture.

-We train the model by treating this problem as binary classification (i.e., a rule candidate matches the gold CF rule) and using the output of the final activation as the score.
-Training data is generated by using \system{} up to rule enumeration on a held-out dataset of columns with conditional formatting.
-We provide 1, 3 or 5 examples and only keep rules that do \emph{not} match the gold as negative samples.
-Additionally, we apply gold rules on other columns to obtain both positive (by construction) and negative (by the procedure above) examples.
-All gold rules in this dataset are also used.
-This process results in approximately 3500 examples for our model.
+We train the model by treating this problem as binary classification of the correctness of learned rules and we use the output of the final linear layer after sigmoid activation as the rule score.
+To generate training data we apply \system{} up to the rule enumeration step using 1, 3, or 5 examples on a held-out dataset of columns with ground-truth conditional formatting rules.
+We keep rules that do \emph{not} match the user rule as negative samples and rules that \emph{do} match the user rule as positive examples.
+Additionally, we apply user rules on other columns to obtain both positive (by construction) and negative (by the procedure above) examples.
+This process results in approximately 174K examples for our ranking model.